ledleledle/WebCBIR/README.md

 Go to [cbir.leonprasetya.my.id](https://cbir.leonprasetya.my.id)

 ### Before you start
-> - Don't ask me how to clone retard :)
+> - Don't ask me how to clone retard :')
-> - My recommendation you have to use docker
+> - Basic understanding of linux command line, python and docker

 # Dependencies that we need
 - Python 3.x